bolfati/weather-app/README.md

 ## Description

 This application lets us get a current weather forecast and a 5-day forecast of any city or area in the world.
 This also provides wind speed, temperature, and humidity.
+The Search Bar also will provide a drop down menu with previous searches allowing you to click them and return to those previous searches.

 ## Installation